hauskens/YappR/README.md

 query metadata from various YouTube channels.
 The project provides a flexible and extensible framework for storing/processing transcription data.

-Some of the features include:
+## Key Features

+### Transcription Search
-- A web interface to search and manage transcriptions across twitch and youtube for any channel
+- Advanced search across transcriptions from YouTube and Twitch content
+- Full-text search with PostgreSQL tsvector and semantic search via pgvector
+- Support for exact phrase matching using quotes
+- Optimized for short clips (8-12 seconds) with distinctive keywords

+### Clip Queue Management
+- **Integrated Bots**: Twitch and Discord bots that listen for clip links
+- **Community-Powered**: Hands-off highlight curation powered by your community
+- **24/7 Submissions**: Users can share clips even when streamers are offline
+- **Moderator Integration**: Twitch moderators have automatic permissions
+- **Voting System**: Community-driven voting with reaction-based weighting

+### Technical Features
 - Task scheduler to extract and process audio
 - GPU worker to transcribe audio, multiple workers can be connected
-- Authenticated web interface using Discord OAuth2, guests are rate limited
+- Authenticated web interface using Discord and Twitch OAuth2
+- Rate limiting for unauthenticated users

 ## Technologies used
 - Python
-- FastAPI
+- Flask (web framework)
 - Twitch and YouTube API
-- PostgreSQL
+- PostgreSQL with pgvector extension
-- Alembic (db migrations)
+- Alembic (database migrations)
-- Redis
+- Redis (caching and message broker)
 - Celery (task scheduler)
-- pgvector (search)
-- WhisperX (transcription)
+- WhisperX (GPU-accelerated transcription)
 - Yt-dlp (audio download)
+- Discord.py and TwitchAPI (bot integration)

 ## Attribution